cnnax/codenear/README.md

 Who can join our team
 ---------------------
-Everyone can join our team , codenear is a people owned organization to make awesome software for mobile and web
+Everyone can join our team , codenear is a people owned organization to make awesome software for mobile and web.

 Developers Target
 -----------------